False Bay: Shark and whale watching

 Shore and boat-based tourism activities involving ecologically responsible observation of great white sharks and various cetaceans are a small local industry.

-The shark watching industry was centred on boat trips to Seal Island by licensed operators, in the hope of seeing breaching predation of seals by great white sharks.
+The shark-watching industry centers on boat trips to Seal Island by licensed operators, in the hope of seeing breaching predation of seals by great white sharks.
 Since the major reduction in the shark population attributed to orcas, particularly the two large males named Port and Starboard, the shark watching industry in the bay has declined.
-Before 2015, False Bay was well known for its large population of great white sharks but by 2020 sightings were reduced to nearly zero.
+Before 2015, False Bay was well known for its large population of great white sharks, but by 2020, sightings were reduced to nearly zero.
 The tourist attraction of shark cage diving has ceased in recent years without the appearance of great whites, impacting the local economy.